Stuycs-K/finalprojectapcs-3-jiang-jerry-cheng-matthew/DEVLOG-Jerry.md

 Added moveRight in Piece, checks for out of bounds, moves every tile in Piece right, called when letter d is pressed

 Changed applyGravity so that when currentpiece snaps on, it reassigns currentpiece

+### 2025-06-01 - gameOver (20 minutes)
+Added boolean gameOver in Game, initially false

+Made it so that when you click with the mouse and its gameOver, it runs setup again

+Added a check in setTile in Board so when it tries setting an occupied tile, it makes gameOver true

+Made it so that draw has extra check to tick()

+Changed applyGravity to not set new currentPiece when gameOver